Logistics methodology

 Determining the EF | Determining the distance travelled | Determining the cargo weight |

-Lune matches vessels by IMO number or name to the correct emission factor from the EMSA database.If no match is found, an industry average EF is applied.
-Trade lane averages are favoured over general averages. | Lune uses AIS (Automatic Identification System) tracking to determine the route of an identified vessel.
-Lune uses both satellite and terrestrial AIS.For past shipments, we use historical AIS data; for future shipments, we reference carrier schedules.If the route cannot be determined using AIS tracking or carrier schedules, distances are calculated using Lune’s sea distance algorithm, based on Distances Between Ports (Pub.
-151), with a 15% margin adjustment according to GLEC guidance. | Directly derived from the data provided, either in tonnes, kilogrammes, or containers as explained in the cargo weight section above. |
+For the fuel emission factor, by default we assume HFO for main engine and MDO for auxiliaries and apply the emission factors from GLEC, and IMO.To calculate the fuel consumption, Lune takes a modelled approach described below.If in rare scenarios we cannot model the fuel consumption, but we can identify a vessel by IMO from the EMSA dataset, we will apply a specific EMSA provided emission factor. | Lune uses AIS (Automatic Identification System) tracking to determine the route of an identified vessel.
+Lune uses both satellite and terrestrial AIS.For future shipments, where AIS data is not available, we use carrier schedules to determine the route and measure the distance between ports using Lune’s sea distance algorithm.If the route cannot be determined using AIS tracking or carrier schedules, distances are calculated using Lune’s sea distance algorithm, based on Distances Between Ports (Pub.
+151), with a 15% margin adjustment according to GLEC guidance.
+It is also possible to apply a ‘transit corridor’ to ensure sea shipments use a particular route (e.g. Suez canal). | Directly derived from the data provided, either in tonnes, kilogrammes, or containers as explained in the cargo weight section above. |

 2.1.2 Container ships